-Why Coke and Pepsi have a different business model
+Why do Coke and Pepsi have different business models

 Product: where Coca-Cola is about beverages, PepsiCo is quite diversified

-One aspect in which Coca-Cola and PepsiCo differ quite a lot is in their product offering.
-Where Coca-Cola is primarily about beverages, PepsiCo is about both food and drink.
+One aspect in which Coca-Cola and PepsiCo differ quite a lot in their product offering.
+While Coca-Cola is primarily about beverages, PepsiCo is about food and drink.

 Coca-Cola Portfolio: from Coca-Cola Annual Report